Therapy Center for Pregnancy Loss

 Meet Dr. Rayna Markin, Ph.D.

-Rayna D. Markin, PhD, received her doctorate in Counseling Psychology from the University of Maryland, College Park and is currently an associate professor in counseling at Villanova University and a licensed psychologist with a private practice.
+Rayna D. Markin, PhD, received her doctorate in Counseling Psychology from the University of Maryland, College Park and is currently an Associate Professor in Counseling and a licensed psychologist with a private practice.
+She is President-Elect of the Society for the Advancement of Psychotherapy: Division 29 of the American Psychological Association.

 Hear from Dr. Rayna Markin

-Rayna D. Markin, PhD, the visionary behind the Therapy Center for Pregnancy Loss, L.L.C., earned her Counseling Psychology doctorate from University of Maryland, College Park.
-She currently serves as an associate professor in counseling at Villanova University and is a licensed psychologist in her private practice.
+Rayna D. Markin, PhD, the visionary behind the Therapy Center for Pregnancy Loss, L.L.C., earned her Counseling Psychology doctorate from the University of Maryland, College Park.
+She currently serves as an Associate Professor in Counseling and is a licensed psychologist in her private practice.
 Her clinical and research work shed light on relational-attachment-based psychotherapy for individuals and couples managing the aftermath of pregnancy loss.
-In this video, meet Dr. Markin and learn more about the mission and goals of the Therapy Center for Pregnancy Loss and the services offered.
+In this video, meet Dr. Rayna and learn more about the mission and goals of the Therapy Center for Pregnancy Loss and the services offered.

 Order my book